Tate Liverpool Partnership

 Tate’s public engagement initiative, Tate Exchange, provides a focus for interactive projects that support Tate’s exhibitions and enables the University to engage with new audiences.

-Discover upcoming exhibitions, events and collaborative projects happening as part of the University of Liverpool’s partnership with Tate Liverpool. **
+Discover previous exhibitions, events and collaborative projects that took place as part of the University of Liverpool’s partnership with Tate Liverpool. **

 University Staff and Students are entitled to free entry to all paid exhibitions at Tate Liverpool, Tate Britain and Tate Modern; plus 10% discount in Tate Liverpool Cafe and Shop*.